oraxen/documentation/mechanics/furniture-mechanic/display_entity_furniture.md

 `CENTER` - Pivots around center point

 The `brightness`-property is a way to have your furniture emit light.\
-Since LightAPI, which is what was used before, is no longer maintained, this is a good way for lamps etc.\
 It has a `block` and `sky` property for the different types of lighting Minecraft has.

 `view_range`, `shadow_radius`, `shadow_strength` should be self-explanatory.